Dublin and Kingstown Railway

-The Dublin and Kingstown Railway (D&KR), which opened in 1834, was Ireland’s first passenger railway.
+The Dublin and Kingstown Railway (D&KR), which opened in 1834, was Ireland's first passenger railway.
 It linked Westland Row in Dublin with Kingstown Harbour (Dún Laoghaire) in County Dublin.

 The D&KR was also notable for a number of other achievements besides being Ireland's first passenger railway: it operated an atmospheric railway for ten years; claimed the first use of a passenger tank engine; was the world's first commuter railway and was the first railway company to build its own locomotives.

 On 30 June 1856 the Dublin and Wicklow Railway (D&WR) took over operation of the line from the D&KR with the D&KR continuing to lease out the line.
 The D&WR had formerly been known as the Waterford, Wicklow, Wexford and Dublin Railway (WWW&DR or 3WS).
 It changed its name to the Dublin Wicklow and Wexford Railway (DW&WR) in May 1860 and was ultimately renamed the Dublin and South Eastern Railway (D&SER) in 1907, a name which was retained until the amalgamation of the D&KR and D&SER with the Great Southern Railways on 1 January 1925.
 As of 1974, its independent existence of over 90 years by a railway company was only exceeded in the British Isles by the Great Western Railway and the Londonderry and Lough Swilly Railway.

 History

 Beginnings

 1817 had seen the beginning of the construction of a new harbour at Dunleary village that soon began to attract traffic due to silting problems elsewhere around Dublin Bay.
 The name Kingstown was adopted after King George IV departed from the harbour in 1821.
 Proposals for canal or rail infrastructure links to Dublin were variously proposed through to the 1830s.
 James Pim took the initiative and commissioned a plan by Alexander Nimmo which was supported by other businessmen and presented as a petition to the House of Commons on 28 February 1831 for a rail line from near Trinity College to the west pier at the Royal Harbour of Kingstown under a company to be known as the D&KR.
 A bill was presented and was progressing but was scuppered by a prorogation of parliament and an election.
-A fresh bill received Royal assent on 6 September 1831.
+A fresh bill received royal assent on 6 September 1831 as the Dublin and Kingstown Railway Act 1831 (1 & 2 Will.
+4. c. lxix).